nextml/caption-contest-data-api/README.md

     * [499]: 103,306 responses, 4,851 participants.
 This
       dataset was collected through the [New Yorker Caption Contest] through a video/blog post titled [Cartoon Lounge: Show Me the Funny].
+    * [505]: Roughly 123k responses from 377 participants.

 We have also asked more datasets that contain anywhere from 15-25k responses.
 We plan to put these online in the near future.